T0biWan/soundboard/README.md

 # soundboard

-> A mobile first web app to play sounds.
+> A mobile web app to play sounds.
 >
 > Give your pen & paper adventures more depth with or annoy your friends.